owenzlz/EgoHOS/README.md

 ```

 - Install dependencies:
 	- our code follows the mmsegmentation codebase, so you will need an environment compatible with mmsegmentation (https://mmsegmentation.readthedocs.io/en/latest/).
-Please feel free to refer to the mmsegmentation install documents.
 ```bash
 pip install -U openmim
 mim install mmcv-full